yalov/yalov.github.io/_collection/eyes-thanks.md

 <br>
 #### tips:

-* You can use `esc` hotkeys for finish your rest break, and `delete` — for delete  displayed image from your images folder.
+* You can use `delete` key for delete displayed image from your images folder.
 * Middle click to notification area icon — pause timer.
 * Use “alternative image folder”, if you have two different-ratio sets of monitors.
-  *(For example if sometimes you disconnect your FullHD notebook from your FullHD monitor, put 2FHD (3860×1080) pictures to “pictures folder” and FullHD (1920×1080) pictures to “alternative pictures folder”).
+  <small>For example if sometimes you disconnect your FullHD notebook from your FullHD monitor, put 2FHD (3860×1080) pictures to “pictures folder” and FullHD (1920×1080)
+  pictures to “alternative pictures folder”.
-So, connect laptop to monitor — app use 2FHD folder, laptop by itself — app use FHD folder.*
+  So, a laptop is connected to a monitor — the app uses 2FHD folder, a laptop isn’t connected anywhere — the app uses FullHD folder.</small>

 Screenshots: